rallred84/LSUMerchBackend/README.md

 ·description (string, optional): Description of the product being added
 ·image (**NEED TO FIGURE THIS OUT**)
 ·price (number, optional): Price of product being added
-·quantity (number, optional): Amount of product in inventory
+·stockQuantity (number, optional): Amount of product in inventory
 ·size (string, optional): Size of product being added, if applies

 **Returned Data**